 - Designing click targets at an appropriate size

 If you happen to notice accessibility improvements that I could make for better compliance, such as if I’ve accidentally missed alt text on an image, please let me know.

 This site has been a WordPress site since March 2015.
 Previously it was on Tumblr, and in a former life it hid on a subdomain.
 Until April 2020 it used a colour-heavy theme, and now it uses the WIP Commonplace theme.

 This theme is evolving via ongoing conversations with designer friends, particularly Bec Worth and her thoughts on the usefulness of a Commonplace Book on the web.
 Technically, it borrows heavily from the previous theme used on this site.
-Most text is typeset in Work Sans, a variable grotesque designed by Wei Huang.
-Code and preformatted text is set in variable Source Code Pro.
+Most text is set in the variable versions of Source Serif Pro and Source Sans Pro with appropriate fallbacks for Chinese and Japanese characters.